alliander-opensource/decentralized-auth/my-home/README.md

 ## Tests

-Run IOTA integration tests with `npm run test:iota`.
-It will start the `raspberry-pi-client` in the test.
+Run unit tests with `npm run test:unit`.
+Note that it start the `raspberry-pi-client` in the test and passes messages over IOTA (so tests that use this are more integration tests than unit tests).

 Run end-to-end tests with `npm run integration-test`.